Vriddhachalam-Anjane/IPL_STATS/README.md

 After running the application, open your web browser and navigate to the following URL to access the IPL 2023 Statistics Dashboard:

 [http://localhost:8888/template_2023](http://localhost:8888/template_2023)

+### 6. Purpose

+An entry level data project for data analtics using duckdb and pandas, Feel free to explore via Jupyter Notebook file (.ipynb)